FixingPixels/Aegis/README.md

+> **⚠ Disclaimer**
+> Some AI-powered code assistants have predefined token limits.
+While this framework has proven tremendously helpful, be mindful of these limitations.
+Using assistants with your own API keys can help avoid stricter token limits.
 # Aegis: The Intelligent AI Framework for Structured Development

-**Aegis** is an advanced AI-assisted development framework designed to guide, protect, and orchestrate your projects with structured memory management and multi-agent planning.
+**Aegis** (pronounced **EE-jis** or **AY-jis**) is an advanced AI-assisted development framework designed to guide, protect, and orchestrate your projects with structured memory management and multi-agent planning.
 Aegis ensures your AI assistant stays informed and effective throughout the development lifecycle.

 Inspired by the way the human brain organizes knowledge, Aegis leverages: